libetl/soundtransform/README.md

 ```

-Replace some of the values of the loudest freqs array from the "start" index (replace them by the values of subfreqs)
+Replaces some of the values of the loudest freqs array from the "start" index (replaces them by the values of subfreqs)

 Parameters:
 `subFreqs` - replacement loudest freqs array